jeongeonp/jeongeonp.github.io/index.md

 </p>

 <p>
-These days, I am investigating how we could foster collaboration between human(s) and agent(s), particularly in the context of academic speech rehearsal.
+These days, I am interested in <b>how we could design optimal interactions for the human(s) to interact with LLM-powered agent(s)</b>, particularly in the context of academic speech rehearsal.
 <!-- interested in the idea of human-agent(s) collaboration, and is investigating how simulated audiences through LLM could aid academic speech practice.
 I am looking into the domain of academic speech rehearsal, and how simula in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->
 </p>